-By Karl Winkler • July 8, 2014 At one time or another, all of us who have sat behind a mixing console at a show are asked “do you know what all those knobs do?”
+By Karl Winkler • January 25, 2019 Image courtesy of StockSnap At one time or another, all of us who have sat behind a mixing console at a show are asked “do you know what all those knobs do?”
 Of course the answer is “yes”—or at least it should be.
 What they don’t ask is “do you know anything about acoustics?” or “do you have a handle on power and grounding?” because these subjects are not nearly as interesting or obvious to the novice observer.
 Maybe the real question is along the lines of “do you know how to bring out/enhance the art using the tools in front of you?”
 So what about all those knobs?
 I often wonder if we can relate them to the concept of “if you’re a hammer, then everything looks like a nail.”
 In other words, if we know what all those knobs (and buttons) do, does it mean we’re compelled to twist the knobs and push the buttons?
 In many cases I’m afraid it’s true, and yet, we can miss something in the process.
 Practice Makes Perfect As an amateur photographer growing up in the days of film and mechanical cameras, I always found it useful to practice with the equipment empty before putting real film at risk.
 In those days, every exposure cost money, and frankly, I didn’t have much to spare.
 But more importantly, I wanted to always get past the awkwardness with the gear and get on to the whole point: capturing good images.
 My friend Pat Moulds, a retired professional upright bass player, used to say that “the point of practice is to get to where you can play a passage without hesitation.”
 In other words, the technique becomes transparent and the art comes through.
 Back to our business of sound.
 Knowing what every knob and button does, and how the sound system is put together, is obviously important as long as the end result is kept in mind.
 The audience probably won’t know if you used an actual LA-2A leveler or a plug-in equivalent on the vocals.
 But they know when they can’t hear the words or if the bass is overwhelming the mix.
 Adopting new technology into a system should not be about trying to find ways to use it so we get our money’s worth.
 Instead, it’s about having the new stuff integrate so seamlessly that we almost forget it’s there, except for whatever benefits it brings to the table in terms of better sound, smoother workflow, or faster set-up time.
 Read the rest of this post 1 2 About Karl Karl Winkler Vice President of Sales at Lectrosonics Karl serves as vice president of sales/service at Lectrosonics and has worked in professional audio for more than 25 years.
 Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Column Arrays Engineer Equipment Karl Winkler Technology · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Column Arrays Engineer Equipment Karl Winkler Technology · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.